girishji/vimbits/README.md

 ## Configuration

 By default, all plugins are enabled except for Vim9Cmdline.
 To disable a specific plugin, set its corresponding global variable to `false`.
+To enable a plugin, set its corresponding global variable to `true`.

 ```
 vim9script